Get insider access

 7.5 Neutral Sound

-Theย JBL Tune 130NC are good for neutral sound.
-Out of the box, they have a very neutral sound profile suitable for a variety of audio content.
-Although their mid-treble is slightly underemphasized, you can adjust their sound to your liking using their companion app's parametric EQ and presets.
-Unfortunately, their passive soundstage is bad, and sound seems like it's coming from inside your head rather than from speakers placed in the room around you.
+The JBL Tune 130NC are good for neutral sound.
+Out of the box, they have a very neutral sound profile suitable for various audio content.
+Although their mid-treble is slightly underemphasized, you can adjust their sound using their companion app's parametric EQ and presets.
+Unfortunately, since they're in-ear headphones, sound seems like it's coming from inside your head rather than from speakers placed in the room around you, which doesn't sound very immersive.

 Pros